kopatri/cs5099masterthesis/README.md

 ## Requirements
 * All required dependencies are listed in the file "requirements.txt".
-* To fetch the SCOPUS API, a personal API-Key is required that can be obtained
+* To fetch the SCOPUS API, a personal API-Key is required which can be obtained
 from https://dev.elsevier.com/apikey/manage and must be stored within "notebooks/config.json".

 ## References